- Enjoy a guaranteed paid work placement on an Aussie farm!

 What you Can Expect to Earn

-The minimum wage is AUD350 per week, and as meals and accommodation are often included in ranch and farm placements, you’ll be left with extra income to explore Australia once you leave work.
+The minimum wage is AUD770 per week (for over 20's), and as meals and accommodation are often included in ranch and farm placements, you’ll be left with extra income to explore Australia once you leave work.

 In most positions, you’ll begin on a basic wage, but this is largely dependent on skills and experience, so you could see your wages grow alongside your skills!